-OH 408-021: Gordon Browder, retired professor and chair of the Sociology Department – The University of Montana arrived in Missoula in 1947 after teaching at the University of Florida.
-Browder discusses the early days of the Department of Sociology, the population of the student body after World War II, and research interests within the department.
-Browder also discusses the hippie generation on campus, student uprisings, and how the University of Montana was somewhat shielded from extreme uprisings going on around the country in the mid-twentieth century.
+Gordon Browder, retired professor and chair of the University of Montana Sociology Department, discusses coming to the University in 1947 after teaching at the University of Florida.
+Browder talks about the early days of the department, the increase in the University’s student population following World War Two, and various research interests within the department.
+Browder also discusses the hippie generation, student uprisings, and how the University of Montana was somewhat shielded from extreme uprisings going on around the country during the 1960s and ‘70s.
 He describes his tenure on the Bolle Committee and as chair of the department and concludes by recalling the evolution of the sociology curriculum and courses during his time as a professor.

 University of Montana--Missoula.
 Mansfield Library

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / firstname.lastname@example.org

 1 sound file (1:07:35 min.) : digital, + 1 transcript (25 p. : 28 cm.)

 Browder, Gordon, "Gordon Browder Interview, July 27, 2006" (2006).
 University of Montana Oral History Project.
 17.